Sunscreen Slip-ups: Common Areas We Forget to Slather on the SPF

 Here are the body parts people most commonly miss.

-- Ears – A 2007 study from the Skin Cancer Foundation ranked the ears as the third most frequent location for skin cancers.
+A recent study ranked the ears as the third most frequent location for basal cell skin cancer.
 Cancer can occur on any part of the ear, including the bowl, an area relatively protected from the sun.

-- Eyelids – No one wants a tan line in the middle of their face, but the best way to protect your eyelids is by wearing sunglasses (just be sure they block 100 percent of UVA and UVB rays).
+No one wants a tan line in the middle of their face, but the best way to protect your eyelids is by wearing sunglasses (just be sure they block 100% of UVA and UVB rays).
 If you forget your pair or are trying to avoid a raccoon mask, use a moisturizer that contains at least 15 SPF.

-Remember to always use a sunscreen that has an SPF rating of at least 30 and is labeled "broad spectrum."
+Remember to always use a sunscreen that has an SPF rating of at least 30 and is labeled "broad spectrum," meaning it is equipped to guard against both UVA and UVB rays.